mintyphp/mintyphp.github.io/01-installation.md

 It should download composer.phar and adminer and install the latest versions of all PHP dependencies.
 Then it should start the application in debug mode on [http://localhost:8000/](http://localhost:8000/).

+## Configure

+The configurator will start.
+You need to enter your MySQL credentials and press "Test and Save".
+Now the application starts and you can explore the demo functionality on your own machine.